tilznit/luke.htb/README.md

 + 1 host(s) tested
 ```

 The interesting thing here is the presence of `config.php`, `login.php`, and `package.json`.
-I ran wfuzz looking for more php and json files.
+I immediately ran a wfuzz in the background looking for more php and json files.

 `login.php` presents us with our fourth(!) login point: